Product

 Scrap supply

 On the supply side, November is not the best month for scrap flows.
 Again, you have the holidays limiting supplies of industrial scrap.
 Although obsolescent flows have been fairly stable, months of declining and sideways pricing have started to erode the flow.
-Most dealers will sell enough scrap in November to last them through yearend.
+Most dealers will sell enough scrap in November to last them through the year’s end.
 Given this, the November market could trade sideways, but watch out in December.

-Export Market
+Export market

 The recent export activity from the US East Coast has put a dent in supplies of obsolete scrap grades that were potentially available for shipment into the interior.
 Prices for HMS delivered to export terminals have strengthened but by only a small amount.
 Today, HMS 80/20 is worth $353 per metric ton (mt) delivered to Turkey.
 This equates to about $315/mt FOB.
-US mills in the W. Pennsylvania district are paying $320/mt delivered (with no #2 HMS permitted).
+US mills in the Western Pennsylvania district are paying $320/mt delivered (with no #2 HMS permitted).
 It is safe to say the inland freight is more than $5.
 If export prices continue to rise or stay even, export could be a factor.

 Weather

 It may be easier to predict future scrap prices than to predict the weather.
-Usually, November weather is not an issue as it can be during the true winter months.
+Usually, November weather is not an issue, as it can be during the true winter months.
 Most of our sources believe weather may affect shipments and flows in the coming months.
 However, the weather has to be very extreme to affect outbound logistics to the steelmakers.
 But it does affect inbound flows into dealers’ yards.

 We will have to wait to see how these various factors weigh on the November scrap market.